 Four Focus Areas

-To effectively govern an IT program, you need to know how information flows across the enterprise.
-COBIT 2019 enables this by providing you with a clear list of what needs to be done and how that needs to be communicated using the terms “input” and “output.”
+To govern an IT program effectively, you need to know how information flows across the enterprise.
+COBIT 2019 enables this by providing a clear list of what needs to be done and how that needs to be communicated using the terms “input” and “output.”

 Tailored Agile Approach

 COBIT 2019 recognizes organizations’ continuous monitoring needs.
 Thus, it created a new process for ongoing improvements.
-While governance continues to ask business operations and enablement questions, management must not only design and execute plans but review effectiveness to determine benefits.
-As part of this, change enablement takes on a stronger role, incorporating a continuous improvement cycle.
+While governance continues to ask business operations and enablement questions, management must design and execute plans and review effectiveness to determine benefits.
+As part of this, change enablement takes on a more decisive role, incorporating a continuous improvement cycle.